Join Our Team Today!

 Closing Date: Until Filled

 All entry level positions work evening or night shifts with opportunities to bid for other shifts.
-The Idaho Springs Police Department is a member of the Clear Creek County Joint SWAT team, manages an SRO program and provides opportunities for advanced training in other police disciplines and technologies.
+The Idaho Springs Police Department is a member of the Clear Creek County Joint SWAT team, manages a part-time SRO program and provides opportunities for advanced training in other police disciplines and technologies.
 The Idaho Spring Police Department is an Affirmative Action Employer, and we welcome applications from all qualified individuals.

 The selection process will include an in-depth background investigation including contacts with current and former employers, co-workers, and community members.
 Applicants who do not provide a sworn waiver will not be considered.